Penne Alla Vodka

 - Freshly grated Parmigiano-Reggiano, and more chopped fresh basil, for garnish

 - Meanwhile, in a large skillet, heat the olive oil over medium heat.
-Add the sliced bacon and cook, stirring, until browned, 3 to 4 minutes.
+Add the sliced bacon and cook, stirring, until browned, 5-8 minutes.

 - Add the garlic and cook until fragrant, about 30 seconds.